MarkusYPA/math-skills/README.md

 The program reads numbers from a provided text file, line by line, and prints statistical values describing the data set.

-The program can be used without compiling it:
+The program can be run directly:

 ```bash
 go run . "data.txt"
 ```

-Compiling it to an executable is another option:
+Making an executable is another option:

 ```bash
 go build